 So the determining factors in the direction that I wove this tapestry were the trestle itself and the feather quills.-Which direction would any stair stepping be less noticeable.
 And, of Course the uprights on the truck cab-but less so.

-Should I weave this way-or this way?
+Should I weave this way-

 Things to be aware of when weaving long slits-